naqeeb-05/Analysis-of-Fordgobike-dataset/readme.md

 ## by Naqeeb Tahasildar

-## Dataset
+## Project Description

-The Ford GoBike dataset contains the data of individuals who used the bike service in the greater San Francisco Bay area for the month of February in 2019.
-The data contains 16 columns with different variables such as trip duration, start station, end station etc. The 'user_type' and 'member_gender' columns contain qualitative nominal datatype.
+In this project I analyzed the Ford Gobike dataset to understand how indivduals use the service.
+The dataset contains information about users based in greater San Francisco Bay area for the month of February 2019.
+The data had few tidness issues which were fixed and then visualizations was performed.

 ## Summary of Findings